 ACWMA's 2017 Conformance Decision related only to whether the DSTS was in conformance with the CoIWMP.
-The expected subsequent decision by the LEA regarding the SWFP more directly concerned the operation of the Composting and Digesting facilities, including the total daily volume at the Composting and Digesting facilities.
+The expected subsequent decision by the LEA regarding the SWFP much more directly related to the operation of the Composting and Digesting facilities.
+The LEA and the public comments therefore more directly addressed the total daily volume at the Composting and Digesting facilities.